damianhakert/damianhakert.github.io/source/_posts/2015-01-22-gitlab-7-7-and-ci-5-4-released.markdown

 **To get you started with this we have credit coupons from XXXX (to be added later)**.
 - - -

+# Custom header logo (EE only)

+For GitLab Enterprise Edition Drew Blessing contributed customer header logo support.
+There also were fixes for the preview and performance improvements for selectboxes.

 # Applications settings page

 An application settings page was added to the admin area under /admin/application_settings